WelcomeParac/Timenweather/README.md

 ## Project Description:

-- Time'n'weather  is a clock app showing a large list of cities across the world and their respective times.
+- Timenweather is a clock app showing a large list of cities across the world and their respective times.
 It shows the users correct time dependent on their locations. you are able to search for a specific city and if that city is in the large list of cities it will show that clock by itself for you to see, as well as, show a global map that helps you understand where that city is located.

 ## Road Map: